soundofives/worldbuilding/settings/15k/15k/Hooks/Adventure Hooks.md

 ~~12.
 Students have gone missing in the crypts!
 Find them~~

-13. It's time for Milo to pass her Apprentice Exam and find an artifact to conjure a ghostly advisor.
-She, wishing for power and protection, will seek a Warrior.
+~~13.
+It's time for Milo to pass her Apprentice Exam and find an artifact to conjure a ghostly advisor.
+She, wishing for power and protection, will seek a Warrior.~~

 14. The Prismeer carnival appears, as Tasha wants to talk to / needs help from the PCs, leading to a Feywild adventure!